 Or what about smashing your name…?
 When the Porsche 911 was introduced in Frankfurt in 1963 the model was called 901.
 The brochures were printed, the marketing material was all in place but everything had to be urgently changed.
 Much to Porsche’s dismay, they discovered that Peugeot owned the rights to all three-digit model numbers of any combination with a zero in the middle, and this was non-negotiable.
 Fortunately, only 13 models got through the production line with the 901 insignia, thereafter it became known as the 911.

 Peugeot has held the numeric name rights for cars since 1963.
 The middle zero gives them a distinction that automatically identifies their models as Peugeot – even if you’re not able to conjure up a mental picture of a 204, or a 504.

 Disney, Kellogg’s and Gillette are three completely different brands with one thing in common.
-Over the past decade they’ve established a branded language.
+Over the past decade, they’ve established a branded language.
 The irony of this is that they may not even be aware of it.
-Whether coincidentally or purposefully, our studies shows that 74 per cent of today’s consumers associate the word “crunch” with Kellogg’s.
-Another 59 per cent consider the word “masculine” and Gillette one and the same.
-Americans formed the strongest associations of masculinity and Gillette – by an astounding 84 per cent.
+Whether coincidentally or purposefully, our studies show that 74 percent of today’s consumers associate the word “crunch” with Kellogg’s.
+Another 59 percent consider the word “masculine” and Gillette one and the same.
+Americans formed the strongest associations of masculinity and Gillette – by an astounding 84 percent.

 Every component of your brand can be smashed, your language, colors, shapes, tactile feeling – even your sound or pictures.
 Smashing these leads to much more than a characteristic brand – it creates a point of differentiation – impossible to copy by your competitors.
 Remember branding is everything but a logo – it’s a way to add a characteristic personality to your brand including every component creating a true point of difference.